sowaw/liquibase-blueprint/README.md

 >`liquibase [global argument] [command] [command attribute]`

->Command-line arguments entered using the CLI will always overrid the properties stored in the Liquibase properties file.
+>Command-line arguments entered using the CLI will always override the properties stored in the Liquibase properties file.

 ## Command values
 There are two ways a command value can be assigned: